The Australian Geologist/TAG

 The Australian Geologist (TAG) is GSA's popular quarterly magazine that covers the broad scope of geosciences through special features, society news, conference details, regular reports, book reviews and news from Australia's geoscience sector.
 Earth Sciences feed into debates and resource management issues of crucial importance to Australians and our future.
 TAG aims to cover these and other specialist issues of interest to members and the general public in an accessible format.
 Get the latest on everything from dinosaurs to diamonds to energy delivery.

 TAG is also available for subscription without GSA membership.
-Subscription costs $80 pa (includes domestic, overseas postage is an additional cost).
+Subscription costs $80 pa (domestic) and $88 (international).

 Editorial queries or Copy deadlines